 A visitation will be held at Franklin & Downs McHenry Chapel on Tuesday, January 7th from 4-6 pm, followed by a recitation of the Rosary at 6 pm.
 Mass of Christian Burial will be held at St. Frances of Rome Catholic Church on Wednesday, January 8th at 10 am.
 Burial will follow at St. Stanislaus Catholic Cemetery.
 In lieu of flowers, remembrances may be made to the Alzheimer’s Association at alz.org and by giving your family a hug from Nana.
 The family expresses its appreciation to Provident Care and Community Hospice for their outstanding service.

-To send flowers to Antonina's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Antonina Mendes, please visit our floral store.